matthias-reis/carda-gatsby/content/articles/2021/08/omelette-du-fromage-1.md

 Whether Closet Disco Queen & The Flying Raclettes are as shady as Dexter in the Big Cheese episode is for fans to decide for themselves.

-I've had a chance to listen to it in its entirety, and I'm pretty sure that this is not the case.
+I've had the chance to listen to it in its entirety, and I'm pretty sure that this is not the case.
 The record is all in all a colourful bouquet of great playful music that breaks all pigeonholes.

 The additional bass and guitar have made the sound even more multi-layered compared to the last album, which also was extremely exciting.